The Monumental Core of Park Güell is open every day of the year, in two time-bands:

 If you have not printed out the (ticket) receipt, you can go to the ticket offices or the ATMs at Park Güell, where you will be given the tickets, subject to a check on your given name and surname(s) and your reservation number (localiser).

-Which parts of the Monumental Zone of Park Güell can be visited by purchasing a ticket?
+Which parts of the Monumental Core of Park Güell can be visited by purchasing a ticket?

 The ticket states the start time of the visit.
 How long do I have to enter?